 Choosing A Coffee To Suit Your Tastes - Made Simple

-Now that you're all working (or not working) from home it’s likely you've had more time to contemplate your daily jolt of the luscious brown stuff.
+We're all working (or not working) from home so it’s likely you've had more time to contemplate your daily jolt of the luscious brown stuff.
 As someone who has spent possibly too much time pondering their next brown brew I thought I'd share my learnings below to help you find the right coffee for you amongst the plethora of options out there on the web.

 Perhaps coffee is part of your morning ritual, or just a moment away from the screen to gain some clarity that you'd been missing.
 Either way - now that you're stuck inside without your trusty local barista at hand to guide you through what's on the menu I wanted to ensure that you aren't missing out on getting the good stuff.
 If you like good coffee then this handy little walkthrough will help you use your preferred tastes and brew methods to know what to go for.

 The first question we’ve got to ask is, 'are you here for caffeine?'
 Because if you’re not we can point you straight to our our Peruvian Decaf which we have ensured is versatile enough to be brewed well on most brew methods.
 Ideally, it is pulled as an espresso, but is equally great on the Moka Pot and Cafetiere.
 Don’t worry if you think the beans are looking a little dark, decaffeinated beans tend to colour faster than regular beans in the roaster - we still roast them to highlight their origin, sweetness and body.

 You’re still reading because you are after the good stuff and that we have plenty of.